FabricMC/fabric-docs/players/installing-java/linux.md

 This guide will walk you through installing Java 17 on Linux.

-## 1. Verify if Java is already installed.
+## 1. Verify if Java is Already Installed

 Open a terminal, type `java -version`, and press <kbd>Enter</kbd>.

 ![Terminal with "java -version" typed in.](/assets/players/installing-java/linux-java-version.png)

 ::: warning
 To use the majority of modern Minecraft versions, you'll need at least Java 17 installed.
-If this command displays any version lower than 17, you'll need to update your existing java installation.
+If this command displays any version lower than 17, you'll need to update your existing Java installation.
 :::

 ## 2. Downloading and Installing Java 17